radeonwu/LidarCameraCalibration/README.md

 ```
 roslaunch autoware_camera_lidar_calibrator camera_lidar_calibration.launch intrinsics_file:=/home/autoware/20190711_0256_autoware_camera_calibration.yaml image_src:=/sensors/camera/image_color
 ```
-camera-lidar extrinsic; pick up 4 corners in each image and point cloud pair alternatively, until the transformation matrix is generated and the values are stable (in theory, the more image-lidar pairs are ticked, the more accurate for transformation values). \
+camera-lidar extrinsic; pick up 4 corners in each image and point cloud pair alternatively, until the transformation matrix is generated and the values are stable (in theory, the more image-lidar pairs are ticked, the more accurate for transformation values).

+#### Verify the calculated transformation
+by projecting point cloud into image frame

-Now close the autoware_camera_lidar_calibrator node in Terminal 4, and continue with the following
+Close the autoware_camera_lidar_calibrator node in Terminal 4, and continue with the following
 ```
 rosrun calibration_publisher calibration_publisher  image_topic_name:=/sensors/camera/image_color
 ```